History of Armenian Americans in Los Angeles: Late 20th century

-The Lebanese Civil War beginning in 1975 resulted in Lebanese Armenians immigrating here.
+The Lebanese Civil War beginning in 1975 resulted in the increased immigration of Lebanese Armenians to Los Angeles.
 Other political conflicts around the same time were catalysts for Iranian Armenians and Egyptian Armenians to settle in Los Angeles as well.
 Armenians from Fresno and the East Coast also moved to Los Angeles because of the large community there.

 Approximately 9,500 Armenians came to the United States in 1979 and 1980, and most settled in Hollywood.
 In August 1987, as part of glasnost, the Soviet Union began approving for exit visas for Armenians wishing to emigrate to the United States to reunite with relatives.
 As a result, from October 1987 through March 1988, 2,000 Armenians arrived in Los Angeles County.
 That March, county officials were expecting an additional 8,000 Armenians to arrive.
 The county officials stated that the expected immigration of 10,000 Armenians from the Soviet Union was the single largest arrival of an ethnic group after the late 1970s Vietnamese immigration.
 Some Los Angeles-area Armenian leaders believed that increased settlement in the United States would dilute the Armenian presence in the Soviet Union and area around Armenia, and therefore felt ambivalence.
 This wave of immigration eventually established Little Armenia in Hollywood.

 In 1988, up to 3,000 Iranian Armenians were scheduled to arrive in the Los Angeles area.
 From 1987 to 1989, 90% of Armenians leaving the Soviet Union settled in Los Angeles.
 By the 1990s political conflict in the former Soviet Union caused more Armenians in that area to move to Los Angeles.

 In 1993, Anny Bakalian, author of Armenian-Americans: From Being to Feeling Armenian, wrote that many poorer Armenians, especially low income refugees from the former Soviet Union and the Middle East who arrived in the 1980s, had been forced to take an Armenian identity.
 He argued that many of the poor are not familiar with American customs and are uneducated, this therefore "risks increasing prejudice and discrimination against group members."
 Bakalian stated her belief that "Los Angeles is not representative of Armenian-Americans or the Armenian-American community."
 By 1996, longtime Anglo residents, largely fueled by anti-Armenian sentiment, decried the increased density in South Glendale.